This story has been updated. It was originally posted on June 14, 2017.

 When your web browser hits a site with “https://” at the start of its URL, a green padlock will appear.
 This means you’re on a site marked as Hyper Text Transfer Protocol Secure, or HTTPS—internet jargon that means you’ve got an encrypted connection with the site you’re talking to.

 Essentially, the tech behind HTTPS encrypts your activity on a given website.
 This makes it much harder for someone sitting behind you at the coffee shop or running the router in your hotel to listen in on the information you’re sharing.
 So stay on HTTPS sites whenever you can.

 As we mentioned above, it’s best to stick to general purpose web browsing when you’re on public Wi-Fi, rather than diving into your social networks or email.
 However, if you must access more sensitive sites, look for the green padlock and the HTTPS header to make sure you’re safe.
 Fortunately, most big sites that require you to log in, from Google to Facebook, now use HTTPS.

 Install a VPN

-Installing a VPN (Virtual Private Network) program is perhaps the most effective method of all for staying safe on public Wi-Fi.
-Again, however, it doesn't offer a complete guarantee of safety.
+Installing a VPN (Virtual Private Network) is perhaps the most effective way to stay safe on public Wi-Fi.
+Again, however, it doesn’t offer a complete guarantee of safety.
 As well as letting you spoof your location and watch foreign TV, a VPN encrypts all the data traveling to and from your laptop or phone.
-As with the HTTPS tech, it makes it much harder for other people on the same network to see what you're doing.
+As with the HTTPS tech, it makes it much harder for other people on the same network to see what you’re doing.